jrquick17/ng-speed-test/README.md

 ### Demo ###

-* Run `npm install` to get packages required for the demo and then run `ng serve` to run locally.
+* Run `npm install` to get packages required for the demo and then run `npm run demo` to run locally.

 ### Generate Docs ###